Malavli

 Malavli is a town and a hill station in Pune district in the Indian state of Maharashtra.
 It is about 55 km away from the city of Pune, 139 km away from the city Mumbai and 39 km from Chinchwad.
 It is a major stop on the rail line connecting Mumbai and Pune.
 For Mumbai suburbs local trains are available from Karjat.
-It is also an important town in order of Lonavla Khandala Malavli on the Mumbai-Pune road link.
-Both the Mumbai-Pune Expressway as well as the Mumbai-Pune highway pass through Malavli, Lonavla.
-The population of Lonavla is around 10,000 as of 2010.
+It is also an important town in order of Lonavala Khandala Malavli on the Mumbai-Pune road link.
+Both the Mumbai-Pune Expressway as well as the Mumbai-Pune highway pass through Malavli, Lonavala.
+The population of Lonavala is around 10,000 as of 2010.

 History

 Present day Malavli was a part of the Yadava Empire.
 Later, the Mughals realized the strategic importance of the region and kept the region for an extended time.
 The forts in the region and the Mavla warriors played an important role in the history of the Maratha and Peshwa empires.

 In 1871, the Lonavla and Khandala hill stations were discovered by Lord Elphinstone, who was the Governor of Bombay Presidency during those times.